thatonequill/aev-LastByte/doc/src/The Grid/1.Flatlight/node.slabstreet.md

 ## 🧠 Narrative Beat

-> “This system isn’t broken.
+> “The system isn’t broken.
 It’s *perfect.* Too perfect.
 Ask yourself—why does that scare you?”